preloader

 4. Run AsyncAPI tests

 Now the final step is to perform some tests of the validation features in Microcks.
-As we will need API implementation for that it’s not as easy as writing HTTP based API implementation, we have some helpful scripts in our api-tooling GitHub repository.
-This scripts are made for working with the User signed-up API sample we used so far but feel free to adapt them for your own use.
+As we will need API implementation for that, it’s not as easy as writing an HTTP-based API implementation; we have some helpful scripts in our api-tooling GitHub repository.
+These scripts are made for working with the User signed-up API sample we used so far, but feel free to adapt them for your own use.

 Imagine that you want to validate messages from a QA environment on a dedicated Google Cloud project.
-As the QA project access is secured, you’ll need - like described above in Step 1 - to retrieve a Service Account key file with this Service Account having the roles/pubsub.subscriber role like described in Step 3.
+As the QA project access is secured, you’ll need, as described above in Step 1, to retrieve a Service Account key file with this Service Account having the roles/pubsub.subscriber role, as described in Step 3.

 Still being in the googlepubsub-client folder, now use the producer.js utility script to publish messages on a user-signups topic hosted by a my-qa-gcp-project-347223 project with local access to your Service Account key file: